raserei07/iTunesMovies/README.md

 ### Coroutines

-The app uses coroutines so the app dynamically update when there are changes observed in the data being reference. it is also cold and lazy which consumes little phone resources since it only emits live data when there is an observer subscribed.
+The app uses coroutines so the app dynamically update when there are changes observed in the data being reference. it is also cold and lazy which consumes little phone resources since it only emits data as flow when there is an observer subscribed.

 ### Navigation